zulip/zulip/docs/development/using.md

 ## Common

-* Zulip's master branch moves quickly, and you should rebase constantly with e.g. `git fetch upstream; git rebase upstream/master` to avoid developing on an old version of the Zulip codebase (leading to unnecessary merge conflicts).
+* Zulip's main branch moves quickly, and you should rebase constantly with e.g. `git fetch upstream; git rebase upstream/main` to avoid developing on an old version of the Zulip codebase (leading to unnecessary merge conflicts).
 * Remember to run `tools/provision` to update your development environment after switching branches; it will run in under a second